Cybersecurity for the Logistics sector

 Actors and their motivation

-The most active attack groups targeting the logistics sector are shown in this chart highlighting which motivations are driving the various actors active in this sector.
+The most active attack groups targeting the logistics sector are shown in the dynamic chart highlighting the relationships between the various threat actors, their motivation and their country of origin.

 Knowing the APT groups, their motivations and origin countries provides a solid starting point for understanding what you are up against.
 To get a more comprehensive understanding of the threat landscape, it is important to research, map, and document your adversaries’ intentions to their modus operandi, attack methods and attack tools, as this provides more actionable information for strenghtening your defences.